-Management Option, Institutions Option, Investments Option (Bachelor of Science) business.siu.edu/academics/dept/finance Dr. Mark A. Peterson, chairperson Department of Finance 134A Henry J. Rehn Hall
+Management Option, Institutions Option, Investments Option (Bachelor of Science) business.siu.edu/academics/dept/finance Dr. Xiaoxin Beardsley, interim chairperson Department of Finance

-Telephone: 618/453-2459
+134A Henry J. Rehn Hall Telephone: 618/453-2459

-Finance is the acquisition, management and financing of resources, with due regard to market prices for firms and individuals.
+Finance is the budgeting, financing, investing and management of resources, with due regard to market prices for firms, individuals and governments.
 Within a firm, financial considerations drive the central decisions about research, engineering, production and marketing.
 In governmental activities, sophisticated financial techniques are becoming increasingly important.
 The financial executive plays a key role in the successful management of business and governmental operations.